 And then the new $12.5 billion in additional loan guarantees for nuclear energy:

 So, that’s almost $23 billion in loan guarantees for nuclear energy, which, until this loan guarantee, had not had a new nuclear reactor built in 30 years FOR GOOD REASON.
 And so what would you guess renewables are slotted to receive in loan guarantees?
 Keep in mind that we have $8 billion for fossil fuels and $16 billion for car manufacturers…

 And (drumroll please) these are the loan guarantees for renewables:

 So, the tally for THIS $40 – $50 billion dollar loan guarantee package is:

 Nuclear energy: $12.5 billion (on top of their $10.3 billion guaranteed loans from a few years ago);

 Vehicles : $16 billion dollars;

 Renewable energy: “as much as” $4 billion

-Now, I don’t know which bunch of idiots created this “package,” but since they supposedly work for the American people, I say that we fire every single one of them.
+Now, I don’t know who created this marvelous “package,” but since they supposedly work for the American people, I say we fire every single one of them.
 Then, let’s simplify this process: 80% of these loan guarantees go to renewables and the remaining 20% goes to public transportation.
-Boom.
-Problem solved.